Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Evaluation

 The next experiment evaluates our approach when it is trained with a variety of graph edge densities.
 We study our proposed approach in a multi-robot flocking problem, where the state is defined by the 2D position the robots, so $s=2$.
 Robot trajectories are generated using the controller proposed in~\cite{olfati2006flocking}, parameterized as detailed in Appendix~\ref{sec:appendix}.
 The training set is generated with a sparsity pattern determined by the desired inter robot distance $\rho = 0.7$m and communication radius $r_{comm} = 1.2$m, simulated through $6$s with a sample time of $0.04$s, and where the robots are uniformly spawned in a square of $5\times 5$m.
 The trajectories are then split in sub-trajectories of $d=10$, each of them associated to a graph resulting from the average of the $d$ samples.
 This leads to a training set of graphs with edge densities from $5\%$ to $95\%$.
 The test cases are generated with the following configurations, one trajectory each: (1) $\rho = 0.7$m and $r_{comm} = 1.2$m; (2) $\rho = 1.0$m and $r_{comm} = 1.2$m; and (3) $\rho = 0.7$m, $r_{comm} = 1.2$m and a compact initialization in a square $2\times2$m.
 The desired position of the flock is always $x^* = y^*=0.0$m.
 The training of the neural network takes $150000$ steps.
 Every $500$ steps, one graph with its associated sub-trajectories is uniformly randomly picked, initializing the optimization module each time.

 The results in Fig. \ref{fig:analysis_flocking} show how the MAE evolves as a function of the edge density and flocking configuration.
 For all the cases, our approach outperforms the state-of-the-art by more than one order of magnitude.
 Compared to the formation problem, the difference now is greater because the dynamics of the robots under the flocking controller are nonlinear.
 Moreover, in the state-of-the-art algorithms, $\alpha$ and $\beta$ are static, so the output is not able to adjust to changes in edge density.
-In contrast, our approach adjusts the optimization regularizers and provides the latent feature trajectories that best fit the flocking task.
+In contrast, our approach adjusts the optimization regularizers and provides the latent feature trajectories that best fit the flocking task, concluding that our approach has learned to adapt the parameters of the optimization method to the observed edge probability/density.
 Compared to the formation task, the learned neural network achieves a good performance for the different edge densities because the training set is diverse in this aspect.
 The MAE in Fig.~\ref{fig:analysis_flocking} is specially good in very sparse networks ($\rho(\mathcal{G})<0.25$).
 As observed in Fig.~\ref{fig:sparsity_flocking}, the relative value among the discovered weights is correctly identified, whereas the value of these weights with respect to the ground-truth $\hat{\mathbf{W}}$ vary depending on the edge density of the graph.
 Looking at Fig. \ref{fig:sparsity_flocking}, for sparse, medium and dense graphs the identified weights tend to be lower, similar and greater than in the ground-truth graph.
 This also explains why the MAE in Fig.~\ref{fig:analysis_flocking} grows with the edge density.
 Besides, the neural network predicts a greater number of cliques, as in the middle row of Fig. \ref{fig:sparsity_flocking}.
 These behaviors require further investigation.
+As future work, We also plan to conduct ablation studies to analyze the impact of the dataset edge density variety in the generalization capabilities of our approach.